HumanOsv/Automaton/README.md

   NOTE: mpiexec for Lammps (https://www.mpich.org/static/docs/v3.1/www1/mpiexec.html)

-**2. Install Perl environment.**
+**2. Installing Perl environment.**

-Once the calculation tools are correctly installed and working, the Perl environment needs to be installed as well.
-Perl is highly capable, feature-rich programming language that runs on many plataforms from portable to mainframes.
+Once the programs for both energy calculations and geometry optimizations are working correctly, the Perl environment needs to be installed as well.
+Perl is a highly capable, feature-rich programming language that runs on many platforms from portable to mainframes.
-Can be installed from:
+It can be installed from:
 - https://www.perl.org/get.html

-There is some libraries and software that must be installed as well fro AUTOMATON to works:
+There are some additional libraries and softwares that must also be installed to allow AUTOMATON to work:

 -Install CPAN modules (http://www.cpan.org/modules/INSTALL.html or https://egoleo.wordpress.com/2008/05/19/how-to-install-perl-modules-through-cpan-on-ubuntu-hardy-server/)